AntoniosFl/SQL-Nanodegree-Program/Project-No1-Deforestation-Exploration/README.md

 ## 2. REGIONAL OUTLOOK ##

-*Instructions:*

-  * Answering these questions will help you add information into the template.
-  * Use these questions as guides to write SQL queries.
-  * Use the output from the query to answer these questions.
-  * Create a table that shows the Regions and their percent forest area (sum of forest area divided by sum of land area) in 1990 and 2016.
-(Note that 1 sq mi = 2.59 sq km).
+*Here I first created a table that shows the Regions and their percent forest area (sum of forest area divided by sum of land area) in 1990 and 2016.
+(1 sq mi = 2.59 sq km).*

-Based on the table you created, ....
+Based on this table the questions answered were...

 a.
 What was the percent forest of the entire world in 2016?
 Which region had the HIGHEST percent forest in 2016, and which had the LOWEST, to 2 decimal places?